brickbazooka9/Entrepreneur_CW1/README.md

 The real estate marker is highly dynamic with different categories of stakeholders driving the transaction of the property.
 Therefore, understanding these stakeholders behaviours and interests is crucial in order to construct a real estate tool that will meets the industry needs.

-1. Real Estate Agents in London areas - Real Estate Agents are one of the important stakeholders in which there are over 50,000 licensed real estate agents currently operating in London ranging from luxury properties, commercial real estate and affordable housing markets [(Martin, 2023)](https://www.estateagenttoday.co.uk/breaking-news/2023/04/number-of-uk-estate-agencies-booms-by-over-10/).
-Additionally, recent insights suggested that the commission levels typically range from 1% to 3% in which this indicate that an appropriate and accurate pricing strategies are crucial to be able to maximise earnings as well as many agencies nowadays heavily rely on data analytics and data-driven decisions to identify buyer preferences [(Azeem., 2024)](https://www.sandradavidson.com/estate-agent-fees-london/).
+1. Real Estate Agents in London areas - Real Estate Agents are one of the important stakeholders in which there are over 50,000 licensed real estate agents currently operating in London ranging from luxury properties, commercial real estate and affordable housing markets [^7].
+Additionally, recent insights suggested that the commission levels typically range from 1% to 3% in which this indicate that an appropriate and accurate pricing strategies are crucial to be able to maximise earnings as well as many agencies nowadays heavily rely on data analytics and data-driven decisions to identify buyer preferences [^8].
 Therefore this indicates that the team's product which is an AI-driven application could benefit from this need by offering real estate agents an automated valuation model to assess and identify property prices and track market trends.

-2. Home Buyers and Sellers / Property Developers - [(LandTech， 2024)](https://land.tech/reports/london-house-price-growth-and-driving-factors) recently published a few insights which are that by 2025, 50% of London properties are sold to mortgage buyers and that by 2025, international buyers will purchase 20% of London properties.
+2. Home Buyers and Sellers / Property Developers - Land Tech recently published a few insights which are that by 2025, 50% of London properties are sold to mortgage buyers and that by 2025, international buyers will purchase 20% of London properties [^9].
 These insights can be further explored for instance taking into consideration that nearly 50% of London property sales will involve mortgage buyers indicating that tools that offer accurate valuation are crucial due to that buyers will require accurate predictions of future property values to be able to ensure that their investments remain viable as well align with the market trends.
 Moreover, taking into consideration certain demographics such as first-time home buyers can benefit from this as AI-driven information can offer insights towards undervalued areas, hence eliminating affordability challenges.

 In addition, taking into consideration that 20% of London properties will be from international buyers emphasised the demand for data-driven insights for global investors.
 Hence the product that the team will offer will need to ensure that it offers market transparency since global investors often lack the knowledge and information regarding the local market and enable cross-area comparisons since foreign investors may seek to compare different areas within London.

-[(LandTech， 2024)](https://land.tech/reports/london-house-price-growth-and-driving-factors) further stated that international buyers were relatively attracted to the stability and potential returns of the London market with the combination of favourable mortgages and a competitive market this creates a perfect setting for buyers to invest in property.
+LandTech further stated that international buyers were relatively attracted to the stability and potential returns of the London market with the combination of favourable mortgages and a competitive market this creates a perfect setting for buyers to invest in property [^9].
 Hence, these statements further solidify the importance of data-driven insights and predictive analytics in helping investors make informed decisions and further support the need for tools that allow forecasts and predictions in order to identify growth trends and optimise investment returns.

-Moreover, it was previously suggested that the real estate industry especially those within the property development sectors often been slow to embrace technology which leads to an increased gap in skills, knowledge and necessary training in data analysis, limiting their ability to harness data for decision making [(Senen Group， 2024)](https://senengroup.com/real-estate/7-data-challenges-in-real-estate-your-business-could-face/).
+Moreover, it was previously suggested that the real estate industry especially those within the property development sectors often been slow to embrace technology which leads to an increased gap in skills, knowledge and necessary training in data analysis, limiting their ability to harness data for decision making [^10].
 The product the team's is offering aims to eliminate these concerns and allow property developers, investors and real estate professionals to make data-driven decisions through predictive analysis and property valuation models.

 Taking into consideration the understanding of the stakeholder behaviours and interests it is important to identify and categorise these stakeholders based on their level of influence and interest in order to meet the expectations and ensure high adoption rates of the product.